ghafeleb/AWS-SageMaker-XGBoost/README.md

 | `colsample_bytree`| Fraction of features used per tree.
 Using a subset of features adds randomness and improves generalizability. |
 | `max_depth`       | Maximum depth of a tree.
 Higher values increase model complexity and the risk of overfitting.                 |

-9. Set the hyperparameter tuner with random search process and AUC as the performance measure:
+9. Set the hyperparameter tuner with a random search process and AUC as the performance measure:
 ```
 objective_metric_name = "validation:auc"